Where to Find Island Grown Foods

 Coho Restaurant, in Friday Harbor Washington, serves Island grown Pacific cuisine with a Mediterranean flair.
 Coho’s Chef creates exciting menus developed around the seasonality of fresh ingredients from the surrounding Islands.

-Duck Soup Inn is a rustic island restaurant serving Northwest cuisine, offering a sense of place by showcasing the bounty of the islands.
-From local farm produce, meat and seafood, foraged edibles from land and sea, and local goods made from island crafts people, the abundance and beauty of the San Juans is on full display.
+Cask & Schooner is a rustic island pub serving casual Northwest gourmet fare, offering a sense of place by showcasing the bounty of the islands.
+From local farm produce, meats and seafood, the abundance and beauty of the San Juans is on full display, with a nautical atmosphere and a view of the quaint Friday Harbor waterfront.

 The Market Chef is an artisan deli, cafe and catering company utilizing island-grown and produced vegetables, fruits and meats.
 Cooking entirely from scratch, every day they offer unique sandwiches on baked-daily breads, organic salads and a constantly revolving deli case filled to the brim with eat-in or take-home entrees and side dishes.